Irrelon/ige/documentation/readme.md

 # Documentation
-This folder contains some (probably outdated) docs relating to the engine.
-Unless specified in this file they are to be considered useless.
-The final docs that will occupy this folder will be mostly auto-generated from the source code and then augmented with UML diagrams.
+This folder contains some docs relating to the engine API.
+The documentation for version 1.1.0 is not yet complete but these files are included anyway as they may be of some help.